-1. Projects: The projects will count for a total of 45% of your final score.
+1. Projects: The projects will count for a total of 40% of your final score.
 There will be 4 projects throughout the course.
-All projects are individual projects (i.e., no teams can work on the same project).
-The first project is worth 15% and the last three projects are worth 10% each.
+All projects are individual projects (i.e., no team can work on the same project).
+The first project is worth 15% and the last three projects are worth 7.5%, 10% and 7.5% respectively.
+It's important to note that Project 2 heavily relies on completing Project 1, and therefore, it's strongly advised to finish P1 early to avoid complications with P2 (If you have not completed P1, you will not be given any solution files to work on P2!).

 You are encouraged to submit the projects on time.
 For all projects except the final one, the following rules apply.
 If you submit one day late, we will deduct 25% of the project score as a penalty.
 If you submit two days late, 50% will be deducted.
-The project will not be graded (and you will receive a zero score on the project) if you are more than two days late.
+The project will not be graded (and you will receive a zero score on it) if you are more than two days late.
 However, there is a grace-days quota for projects.
 In particular, you will be given 3 grace days for all projects, except for the final one.
 You can use the grace days as needed.
 For instance, you can submit your first project three days late and still not receive any penalty.
 In this case, you will be penalized starting from the 4th day after the deadline.
-Furthermore, when you consume all your grace days, you will be left with no grace days for the rest of the projects.
+Furthermore, when you consume all your grace days, you will be left with grace days for the rest no the projects.